5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 Over the past months, some institutional remote consultation programs at leading U.S. cancer centers, such as MSKCC or MD Anderson, have been adjusted or paused.

-This approach is most often used when time, health, or geography makes travel impractical, and when patients want confirmation that a proposed treatment plan has been evaluated through an expert lens before proceeding.
+This approach is most often used when time, health, or geography makes travel impractical, and when international patients want confirmation that a proposed treatment plan has been evaluated through an expert lens before proceeding.

-Do I want my diagnosis double‑checked?
+Do I want my diagnosis independently confirmed?

-Would you use the same chemotherapy plan?
+Would you recommend the same chemotherapy regimen?

 Step 2: Gather the Medical Records U.S. Specialists Will Need